pablomadrigal/medibot-virtual-assistant/management/SUPABASE_MIGRATION_TODO.md

+# Supabase Migration Status

+This document tracks the completed migration from local PostgreSQL/Redis to Supabase cloud services.

-## Supabase Migration TODO
+## ✅ Migration Completed

-We will migrate all data and authentication to Supabase and remove the local Postgres/Redis setup.
-Reference: [Supabase](https://supabase.com/).
+All data and authentication has been successfully migrated to Supabase.
+The local Postgres/Redis setup has been removed.

 Project ref: `olgoxxaznwvxtuvmaiyd`